UnifiedPush/specifications/definitions.md

 ## Push Gateway
 Or Gateway

-This is the server or programm the application server sends messages to with its application push protocol.
+This is the server or programm the application server sends push messages to with its application push protocol.

 It is used to convert the application push protocol to the provider receiving protocol.